RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 with mean delay of 11 days and coefficient of variation of 0.25 was a reasonable model.

-MLi: Gamma is ok, for an example, do we want to use Normal instead?
-If you use Gamma, do you want to explain it a little? (i.e. non-negative and etc).
+==MLi: Gamma is ok, for an example, do we want to use Normal instead?
+If you use Gamma, do you want to explain it a little? (i.e. non-negative and etc).==

 The following figure illustrates how a single expected case report is computed, in this case at time 26.
 The Gamma distribution of delay times